ybertot/coq/doc/sphinx/proof-engine/tactics.rst

   initial cut expression being emp.
 + Mode qualid (+ | ! | -) * This sets an optional mode of use of the
   identifier qualid.
-When proof-search faces a goal that ends in an application of qualid to arguments term 1 … term n , the mode tells if the hints associated to qualid can be applied or not.
+When proof-search faces a goal that ends in an application of qualid to arguments @term … @term n , the mode tells if the hints associated to qualid can be applied or not.
 A mode specification is a list of n +, ! or - items that specify if an argument of the identifier is to be treated as an input (+), if its head only is an input (!) or an output (-) of the identifier.
-For a mode to match a list of arguments, input terms and input heads *must not* contain existential variables or be existential variables respectively, while outputs can be any term.
-Multiple modes can be declared for a single identifier, in that case only one mode needs to match the arguments for the hints to be applied.The head of a term is understood here as the applicative head, or the match or projection scrutinee’s head, recursively, casts being ignored.Hint Mode is especially useful for typeclasses, when one does not want to support
+For a mode to match a list of arguments, input @terms and input heads *must not* contain existential variables or be existential variables respectively, while outputs can be any @term.
+Multiple modes can be declared for a single identifier, in that case only one mode needs to match the arguments for the hints to be applied.The head of a @term is understood here as the applicative head, or the match or projection scrutinee’s head, recursively, casts being ignored.Hint Mode is especially useful for typeclasses, when one does not want to support